 Although there are supposed 100,000mAh power banks on the market, their legitimacy is arguable.
 Larger 'power banks' range from between 40,000-60,000mAh and can be used to charge laptops, mini-fridges, and similar appliances and typically marketed towards campers.
 As you can imagine, those 'power banks' are usually the size of a car battery or bigger, clearly running counter to the purpose of a 'portable' phone charger.

 After size, the next important consideration is how a power bank charges and releases energy.

 The most common power bank works just like a USB charger.
 They charge using a USB charger or a built-in plug, and then they become the USB charger to recharge a device via a USB cable.

 Wireless power banks need to be charged through a USB cable, but they charge cell phones wirelessly, making the process more convenient.
-Unlike USB power banks that are restricted by cable type, wireless power banks can be used universally by all cellphones.
+Unlike USB power banks that are restricted by cable type, wireless portable phone chargers can be used universally by all cellphones.

 This depends on the capacity of the power bank and your mobile.